AXLearn: Modular, Hardware-Agnostic Large Model Training: Evaluation

 \sys began development in late 2021 using PyTorch with a small team of engineers.
 At the time, signs of the Transformer architecture becoming a de facto choice were evident (e.g., BERT~\cite{Devlin2019BERT}, T5~\cite{raffel2020t5}, GPT3~\cite{brown2020languagemodelsfewshotlearners}).
 Architectural convergence meant that most layers in many new models can be reused if implemented modularly.
 However, due to limited support for automatic parallelization, layer implementations ultimately could not be fully modularized---in many cases, different parallelization strategies meant that logic had to be rewritten, with inevitable interactions across modules.

 GSPMD~\cite{xu2021gspmd} (published late 2021) meant that communication can instead be injected by a compiler.
 We chose to deeply integrate with XLA as a bet on the compiler-first approach.
 First, layers can be modularized as sharding propagation across the graph can be automatically and transparently handled.
 Second, we believed eventual adoption would push hardware providers to optimize compilers on their platforms, which means performance improvements can be achieved without a single LoC.
 As it turns out, while JAX/XLA did not initially support GPUs, today it achieves competitive performance across AWS and GCP; and is now natively supported by platforms like Trainium2.
-Where compilers fall short, we surmise custom kernels can close the gap~\cite{pallas}.
+Where compilers fall short, we rely on custom kernels to close the performance gap.
+While \sys's modular design makes integrating custom kernels straightforward---as drop-in replacements via config modifiers---achieving peak hardware utilization on each backend requires backend-specific kernel implementations, which demands specialized expertise and ongoing maintenance as hardware evolves.